Xilinx/Vitis_Libraries/data_mover/docs/src/design_flows.rst

 Design Flows
 ============

-The common tool and library prerequisites that apply across all design flows are documented in the requirements section above.
+The common tool and library prerequisites for all design flows are listed in the requirements section.

-The recommended design flows are described as follows:

 Shell Environment
 =================